 By following the SDLC, we can achieve customer expectations, complete the project within given time frames, and estimate the cost.

 - Waterfall Model

 - Differences Between Agile Testing Vs Waterfall Testing

 In simple English, Agile means ‘able to move quickly and easily’ and hence that is what it means when it comes to the Agile development methodology.

-Agile is a method of the project management that is represented by splitting of tasks into shorter segments of work with frequent reviews and adaptation of plans.
+Agile is a method of project management that is represented by splitting the tasks into shorter segments of work with frequent reviews and adaptation of plans.